grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 :::

-You will now find the new page in the navigation menu.
-You can now edit the React Router in `src/components/App/App.tsx` and point a custom component to it.
+The new page appears in the navigation menu.
+You can now edit the React router in `src/components/App/App.tsx` and point a custom component to it.

 1. Create a new file called `src/pages/NewPage.tsx` and add the following code: